Alakode, Kannur district

 Alakode is an emerging town and a panchayat in Kannur district in the Indian state of Kerala.
 It is located on the Taliparamba-Manakadavu-Coorg road, 46 km (29 mi) north of the district headquarters, Kannur.
 The town was one of the major centers of the Malabar migration.

-Alakode is a panchayat and town at the same time, there are lot of neighbouring small towns like Rayarome, Arangam, Therthally, Nellippara etc.
+Alakode is also home to several neighbouring localities including Rayarome, Arangam, Therthally, and Nellippara.

 Demographics

 As of 2011 Census, Alakode had a population of 33,173 which constitutes 16,289 males and 16,884 females.
 Alakode village spreads over an area of 72.68 km2 with 8,007 families residing it.
 Population of children in the age group 0-6 was 3,318 which makes up 10.00% of total population of village.
 The average sex ratio of Alakode was 1,023 lower than state average of 1,084.

 The literacy rate of Alakode was 95.38% compared to 94.00% of Kerala.
 Male literacy stands at 96.87% while female literacy rate was 93.96%.